Mayor Brandon Scott Touts Success Of 2022 AFRAM Festival

 BALTIMORE (WJZ) — Mayor Brandon Scott said that this year’s large and successful AFRAM Festival coupled with the other events surrounding Juneteenth shows “the promise” of Baltimore.

-The crowd of people that showed up to Druid Hill Park on Saturday to celebrate Juneteenth or spend time with their family ahead of Father’s Day is an indicator of “the bright future that we have ahead,” he told WJZ’s Tim Williams and Sina Gebre-Ab.READ MORE: Woman Shot, Killed In Northwest Baltimore, Police Say
+The crowd of people that showed up to Druid Hill Park to celebrate Juneteenth or spend time with their family for Father’s Day is an indicator of “the bright future that we have ahead,” he told WJZ’s Tim Williams and Sina Gebre-Ab.READ MORE: Maryland Apple Workers Face Hurdles After Vote To Unionize

 WJZ is the official TV partner of AFRAM, so Williams and Gebre-Ab talked to Scott about the work he put into bringing back the festival following the coronavirus pandemic.